Student & Family Handbook

 Lower school students are expected to read or be read to on a nightly basis.
 The amount of homework varies by grade level.
 Teachers will discuss homework expectations at Back To School night.
 Homework other than reading will not be assigned over chagim (holy days), Shabbat, winter, or Passover breaks.

 Homework is assigned daily except Friday and Chagim (holidays).
 Students are expected to record each day’s homework assignments and complete and turn in all assignments on time.
 The middle school faculty attempts to coordinate homework with particular attention to long term projects and tests.
 Teachers will notify you when your child(ren) is experiencing difficulty completing or turning in homework in a timely manner.

 If you or your child feel that their homework load is unreasonable, please reach out to administration.
 Our goal is to make sure that homework is manageable and does not overwhelm students.

 PRE-ARRANGED ABSENCES (with regard to homework)

 We believe that formal class instruction is valuable time; the loss of in-school time may have an impact on a student’s overall progress.
-Notification of pre-arranged absences should be made at least five (5) days prior to an absence.
-A pre-arranged absence form must be requested by students and circulated to teachers.
+Notification of pre-arranged absences should be made prior to an absence.
+Students should check their Google Classroom for assignments.
 Whenever appropriate, teachers will assign work for the absence.
 Due to the nature of some assignments (e.g. labs, activities, discussions, tests) students may be expected to complete work upon their return.